ederson-souza/Udacity-Capstone-Project/report.md

 <a href='https://elitedatascience.com/machine-learning-algorithms'>Reference 01 </a>
 <a href='https://towardsdatascience.com/real-world-implementation-of-logistic-regression-5136cefb8125'>Reference 02 </a>    <a href='https://towardsdatascience.com/real-world-implementation-of-logistic-regression-5136cefb8125'>Reference 03 </a>    <a href='https://www.dataschool.io/comparing-supervised-learning-algorithms/'>Reference 04 </a>

-So, in the end, our main goal is to beat the Logistic Regression Model AUC, which is 0.8596 with 50% of the dataset (we will discuss sample size in the next section).
+So, in the end, our main goal is to beat the Logistic Regression Model AUC, which is 0.8603 on the validation subset, using about 50% of the dataset (we will discuss sample size in the next section).

+Just for clarification, the train dataset was split into train and validation subsets.
+The train subset got 80% of the data and validation got the 20% left.

 ## **III.
 Methodology**
 <!-- _(approx. 3-5 pages)_ -->